 For a time, it looked like banks were going in the right direction.
 Some started offering a 0% APR on purchases for 24 months, but those promotions weren’t around for too long.
-The risk / reward on those long-lasting promotional offers started tilting too much in the consumer’s favor; and let’s state the obvious: banks are in the business of making money.
+The risk / reward on those long-lasting promotional offers started tilting too much in the consumer’s favor; and let’s state the obvious: banks are in the business of charging interest.

 So, are we going to see super long-lasting 0% APR offers any time soon?
 We think there’s hope.
 Please read on.

 Why don’t banks offer a 0% APR on purchases every year?

 Banks send out mailers and advertise promotional offers to get customers in the door.
 Once you’re in and build a balance, their hope is that you’ll remain a loyal cardholder when your promotional offer ends.
-If you haven’t paid off your balance by then, the credit card company will start earning interest.
+If you haven’t paid off your balance by then, the credit card company will start charging interest.
 They also make money from the interchange fee they earn every time you pay with their card.